 Nick Kroll Net Worth

-Early Life: Nicholas Kroll was born in Rye, New York, on June 5, 1978.
+Nicholas Kroll was born in Rye, New York, on June 5, 1978.
 His father, Jules B. Kroll, is not just a businessman, he is often credited as being the inventor of the entire corporate investigation industry.
-Jules is the founder of the corporate consulting firm Kroll, Inc. which he sold in 2004 for $1.9 billion.
+Jules Kroll is the billionaire founder of the corporate consulting firm Kroll, Inc. which he sold in 2004 for $1.9 billion.

 Kroll and his three siblings were raised in a Conservative Jewish family.
 He attended private schools, including the Solomon Schechter School of Westchester (now The Leffell School), Rye Country Day School, and The Mountain School in Vershire, Vermont.
 He continued his education at Georgetown University, where he majored in history and minored in art and Spanish.